verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ingress-controller-ingress-nginx-controller           LoadBalancer
 ```

-Using the OKE example, traffic entering the OCI load balancer is routed to the NGINX load
+Using the OKE example, traffic entering the Oracle Cloud Infrastructure load balancer is routed to the NGINX load
 balancer, then routed from there to the Pods belonging to the services described in the Ingress.

 ### Ingress for applications